Sassoon David Sassoon: Philanthropy

-He served as President of a committee which had for its object the organization of an expedition to the Jews in China, Abyssinia, and the East.
+He served as president of a committee which had for its object the organization of an expedition to the Jews in China, Abyssinia, and the East.
 He was also a member of the council of Jews' College and of the committee of the Jews' Free School, which two institutions he munificently endowed.
 He was also a warden of the Spanish and Portuguese Synagogue.
-For several years, he acted as examiner in Hebrew to the Jews' Free School.
+Sassoon also acted as examiner in Hebrew to the Jews' Free School in London.

 Personal life

 At the age of 18, he married a cousin Farha Reuben (1838–1919) of Mumbai, daughter of Solomon Reuben Sassoon of Baghdad.
 She later changed her name to Flora in England.
 They had four children giving rise to his grandchildren as follows: